-You might be surprised that becoming an authorized user on someone else’s credit card is an excellent way to boost your credit score to qualify for your own credit card.
+You might be surprised, but becoming an authorized user on someone else’s credit card is an excellent way to boost your credit score to qualify for your own credit card.
 When you become an authorized user, the other person’s years of credit history and on-time payments for that card will appear on your credit report.

 Just make sure you become an authorized user on a card with a history of timely payments, so its payment history will actually boost your score instead of bringing it down.
 And if the other user gives you access to a credit card, use it responsibly, since your spending will affect their credit as well as your own.

 What can I do if Wells Fargo declines my application?